-Drop off and pick up for WIS students is at the sidewalk in front of the Intermediate School ONLY.
+Drop off and pick up for WIS students is at the sidewalk in the designated drop off zone.
 Please be sure to stay in a single lane of traffic and drop off or pick up your child along the sidewalk.
 We ask that you do not drop off or pick up students in the parking lot.
 This will assure that students are not walking through busy traffic to get to areas of safety.

-In an effort to keep traffic moving in front of the building, students will be allowed inside the building at 8:15 a.m.
-Please respect the 8:15 a.m. time as there is no supervision provided before that time.
-Drivers are expected to wait with the student in the car until 8:15 a.m.
+All 6th Grade students will be dropped off at door 2 and all 5th grade students will be dropped off at door 16.
+If you have students that you are picking up from both grade levels, you may choose either door 2 or door 16.
+In an effort to keep traffic moving in front of the building, students will be allowed inside the building at 8:20 a.m.
+Please respect the 8:20 a.m. time as there is no supervision provided before that time.
+Drivers are expected to wait with the student in the car until 8:20 a.m.
 Any student dropped off before 8:15 a.m. may be sent to Before & After Care (BAC) with the parent/guardian being responsible for the charges incurred.